Desire100/Object-Detection-and-Tracking-with-OpenCV-/README.md

 ## Template Matching
  Simply looking for an exact copy of an image in another image.
+ Template matching is the simplest form of object detection.
+It simply scans a larger image for a  provided template by sliding the template target image across the larfer image.

 ## Corner Detection
   Looking for corners to find general edges of objects.